Evaluation of present meteorological and hydrological drought and its future forecast in the Tajan Watershed

 Introduction

-Climate, due to its influential role in other natural hazards such as drought, can affect the economy and people's lives, especially in the production of different sectors of agriculture, animal husbandry and industry, and cause damage and destruction in these sectors in different regions.
-Drought is one of the biggest climatic challenges that our country is facing in recent years (Mofidipour, 2016).
-Climatic changes cause many problems due to the effect it has on the temporal and spatial changes of precipitation in different regions.
-Due to its gradual process and slow speed, this phenomenon has been operating for a relatively longer period of time and its effects may be revealed after a few years and with a longer delay than other risks (Mozaffari et al., 2014; Saedi et al., 2018).
-This phenomenon creates more tangible effects in rural areas due to the greater vulnerability of rural communities.
-Therefore, the knowledge of this phenomenon and the analysis and evaluation of its results on the existing ecosystems in a watershed as a planning and decision-making unit are necessary and necessary for the adoption of suitable adaptation strategies (Mozaffari et al., 2022; Ding et al. 2021).
+In recent years, our country has experienced an increase in the frequency and severity of natural hazards such as floods, droughts, and pests.
+These changes can be attributed to shifts in climate variables.
+Due to its influential role in other natural hazards such as drought, climate can significantly impact the economy and people's lives.
+This is particularly evident in the agricultural, animal husbandry, and industrial sectors, where it can cause damage and destruction in various regions.
+Drought is one of the biggest climatic challenges that our country has been facing in recent years.
+When a drought occurs, it initially manifests as a meteorological drought.
+If the drought persists, it can lead to other types of droughts, including hydrogeological, agricultural, and economic droughts.
+Each of these droughts, as well as their cumulative impact, affects various aspects of the ecosystem within a watershed.
+Climatic changes cause many problems due to their impact on the temporal and spatial distribution of precipitation in various regions.
+Due to its gradual process and slow speed, this phenomenon has been operating for a relatively longer period.
+Its effects may be revealed after a few years and with a longer delay than other risks.
+This phenomenon has more tangible effects in rural areas because rural communities are more vulnerable.
+Therefore, understanding this phenomenon and analyzing and evaluating its impact on ecosystems within a watershed is crucial for effective planning and decision-making.
+This knowledge is necessary for the implementation of appropriate adaptation strategies.

 Material and Methods

-To conduct this research, after collecting the data, the SPI index was used to evaluate the meteorological drought.
-Also, to check the trend of flow rate changes, the data of existing hydrometric stations in the region, which have more complete data, were used.
-Lars-WG software was used to predict the future climate under two optimistic (RCP2.6) and pessimistic (RCP8.5) climate scenarios.
-After preparing the current and future data, DrinC software was used to determine the drought thresholds based on the SPI index standard table.
-In this research, the IHACRES hydrological model was also used to predict discharge in the coming period.
-For this purpose, using the long-term data of future precipitation and temperature prepared from the previous stage, as well as the observed discharge, the trend of the discharge data in the future was predicted, then using the SDI method in the DrinC software, the hydrological drought of the Tajan watershed was calculated at the outlet station (Kordkhil).
-After analyzing the stream flow data, using the standard table related to the SDI method, the thresholds of hydrological drought were determined.
+To carry out this research, the required climatic data were first collected from the Meteorology and Regional Water Department of Mazandaran Province.
+The SPI (Standardized Precipitation Index) index was also used to evaluate meteorological drought.
+Additionally, to examine the trend of changes in flow rate, the data from existing hydrometric stations in the region, which have more comprehensive data, were utilized.
+Lars-WG software was used to project future climate (2023-2050) conditions under two climate scenarios: an optimistic scenario (RCP2.6) and a pessimistic scenario (RCP8.5).
+After preparing the current and future data, the DrinC software was used to determine drought thresholds based on the standard table for the SPI.
+In this research, the IHACRES hydrological model was also utilized to forecast future discharge.
+To achieve this objective, the future precipitation and temperature data obtained from the previous stage were utilized, along with the observed discharge data (1990-2020), to project the trend of discharge in the future (2022-2040).
+Subsequently, the hydrological drought of the Tajan Watershed was calculated at the outlet station (Kordkhil) using the SDI (Streamflow Drought Index) in the DrinC software.
+After analyzing the stream flow data and using the standard table associated with the SDI, the thresholds for hydrological drought were determined.

 Results and Discussion